anshulsanan/smart_wear/README.md

 A power indicator light will begin to glow, letting you know that you are connected,

 #### Step 3:
+Follow all the procedure accordingly and complete the setup .
+Enable SSH , I2C and VNC in system configurations in the UI of PI.

+### You have successfully completed the setup!!

+#

 ## Structure of the Project

 ![49117469-c75ec000-f26e-11e8-89de-af591b191b37](https://user-images.githubusercontent.com/43185859/49842474-b5f6d700-fd89-11e8-9434-e78c4d0f42c8.PNG)

+#

 ## Assembling